 All flexible tenancies will be reviewed towards the end of the tenancy period.
 In the majority of cases we expect there will be no changes and the tenancy will be renewed for another five years.
 If the tenant’s circumstances have changed, or there are concerns around behaviour, the tenancy may be ended or renewed for a shorter term.
 In some circumstances a different property may be offered.

-The Tenancy Policy describes in more detail how the Council will operate and manage the new flexible tenancies including the review process.
-A copy of the Tenancy Policy is to be issued to all new tenants from 1 April 2013.
+The Tenancy Policy describes in more detail how the Council operates and manages flexible tenancies, including the review process.